First Nations, Métis, and Inuit Initiatives

 Register Here

-The registration fee is $15 per person (for both student and educator) who attend the event.
-If this cost is a barrier, please reach out to myself: acuglietta@skillsontario.com
+Register early as this event fills up quickly on a first-come, first-served basis.
+The registration fee is $20 per person (for both students and educators).
+If cost is a barrier, please contact Brittany at braymond@skillsontario.com.

-• Skills Ontario will invoice you after the event takes place.
-IMPORTANT: You will be invoiced for the total number of spaces reserved unless those spaces are cancelled/released prior to March 28, 2024.
+· Skills Ontario will invoice you after the event for the total number of reserved spaces, unless canceled by April 1, 2025.

 VIRTUAL FIRST NATION, METIS, and INUIT STUDENT CONFERENCE